AltropInc/alt/doc/script/OutputFormatting.md

 | %          | fbase=3 (percentage)        |
 | hsci       | fbase=4 (hexadecimal scientific)        |

-You can also use the following format to specift a fill-and-align format:<br>
+You can also use the following format to specift a numeric format:<br>
 :\[*sign*]*#*]\[*0*]\[*width*]\[*prec*]\[*L*]\[*type*]

 The sign value specifies how the sign for an numeric value is to be printed.
 It can take the following options: